Lessons in Learning Chinese: Jeff Lau

 This week we feature Jeff Lau on our Lessons in Learning Chinese series.
 He’s got a lot of motivation and a great philosophy when it comes to learning this language.
 Check it out in his own words:

 I’m Jeff.
 I’m a British born Chinese living and working in London.
 I’m a designer, developer and a passionate learner.
 I’ve been learning Mandarin for over 4 months now and I’m addicted to faster and more efficient learning.
-I have a website and you can check out my blog and twitter!
+I have a website and you can check out my twitter!

 How long have you been studying Chinese?
 In what context?
 For what purpose?